-The Southern Maine DSA (SMDSA) is a political activist organization dedicated to achieving social, political, environmental and economic justice for all people in our region.
-We endorse candidates running for office in Southern Maine, regardless of party designation, whose platform is in substantial alignment with our principles.
+Southern Maine DSA (SMDSA) is a political activist organization dedicated to achieving social, political, environmental, and economic justice for all people.
+We endorse candidates running for office whose platforms are in substantial alignment with our principles.

 Who can apply for endorsement?